kevinzhou497/data-mixing-language-models/README.md

 # data-mixing-language-models

-This repository contains the code for the "Efficient Data Mixing for Language Model Pre-Training" paper.

 The train_gpt.py file is the main training script which does the training and validation for our experiments.
 The results_viz.ipynb notebook is used heavily for the results and evaluations, including the several plots and regression predictions.
 The other Python files are primarily used for data retrieval and pre-processing of the data corpora from Hugging Face, with a subsample factor used to carry out any potential subsampling of documents required for the Repeat-Aware experiments.
 Specifically, repeat_aware_docs.py is used for FineWeb and WikiText, and repeat_aware_documents_pubmed.py is used for PubMed.
 Importantly, for the full sample of data from these sources, we still use these repeat_aware files but with a subsample factor of 1.